- Clubs booklet

 Welcome to our Mobile App

 We have a school kitchen on our site which provides hot and cold meals to our pupils everyday.
-Our catering provider, Chartwells, regularly update their menu and sometimes offer special lunches to coincide with events such as Easter.
+Our catering provider, Aspens, regularly update their menu and sometimes offer special lunches to coincide with special events.

 The kitchen provide FREE hot dinners to all children in Foundation and KS1, including a dessert.
 On Mondays they also have the choice of a jacket potato with beans and on Thursday there is an additional choice of a jacket potato with cheese.

 Children in KS2 can order a hot dinner, jacket potato or a school packed lunch option each day.
 Lunch costs £2.30 per day and includes a main meal and a pudding.
 There is also a salad bar they can help themselves to.

 Click here to view our sandwich menu (available to KS2 only)

 All children may choose to bring in their own packed lunch.
 This must include a healthy option for their lunch boxes i.e. cereal bars, yogurts and/or fruit.
 Whitefriars aims to promote healthy eating at our school.
 We do not allow children to have any sweets or chocolate.
 A biscuit covered in chocolate is allowed.

-We do have several pupils with nut allergies which we ask parents to be aware of.
+We do have several pupils with severe nut allergies which we ask parents to be aware of.
 We ask that you do not send pots/packets of whole nuts to the school.

 Free School Meals